• Skip to primary navigation

 Easy Dairy-Free Banana Bread

-Published: Jan 20, 2023 by Kristi · This post may contain affiliate links
+Published: Jan 20, 2023 by Kristi Ruth RD · This post may contain affiliate links · Leave a Comment

-Am I the only one who buys way more bananas than we can eat just so I can be sure I'll have some extra ripe bananas to bake with, or freeze?
-If I am, then there's a tip for you!
+I don't know about you, but I intentionally buy more bananas than we can eat just so I can be sure I'll have some extra ripe bananas to make quick breads, muffins, and smoothies with, lol! 🙋♀️

 In fact, I've heard that some people actually hide bananas in a cupboard just so they know they'll have bananas that are too ripe to eat as is.
-A cost saving tip here would be to check out the discount produce section in your grocery store first.
-Oftentimes ripe bananas are placed with outdated produce at a discounted price.
+There are just so many delicious ways to use up overripe bananas!

 Jump to: